Nathan Clifford

-Nathan Clifford (August 18, 1803 – July 25, 1881) was an American statesman, diplomat and jurist.
+Nathan Clifford (August 18, 1803 – July 25, 1881) was an American lawyer, diplomat, and Democrat politician from Maine.

-Clifford is one of the few people who have held a constitutional office in each of the three branches of the U.S. federal government.
-He represented Maine in the U.S. House of Representatives from 1839 to 1843, then served in the administration of President James K. Polk as the U.S. Attorney General from 1846 to 1848 and as the U.S. Ambassador to Mexico from 1848 to 1849.
-In the latter office, he signed the Treaty of Guadeloupe Hidalgo.
-In 1858, President James Buchanan appointed Clifford to be an associate justice of the U.S. Supreme Court.
-Clifford served on the Supreme Court until his death in 1881.
+Clifford is one of the few people who have held a constitutional office in each of the three branches of the US federal government.
+He was US Representative from Maine (1839-1843), US Attorney General (1846-1848) and US Ambassador to Mexico (1848-1849), and Associate Justice of the US Supreme Court (1858 -1881).

 Early life and education

 Clifford was born on August 18, 1803, in Rumney, New Hampshire, to Deacon Nathaniel Clifford and his wife Lydia (née Simpson).
 He was the eldest and only son of seven children.
 His family were of old Yankee stock.
-As a young girl in 1672, his great-great-grandmother Ann Smith was an accuser of Goody Cole, the only woman in New Hampshire convicted of witchcraft.
+In 1672, his great-great-grandmother Ann Smith was an accuser of Goody Cole, the only woman convicted of witchcraft in New Hampshire.

 He attended the public schools of that town, then the Haverhill Academy in New Hampshire, and finally the New Hampton Literary Institute (now known as the New Hampton School).

 Early career

-After teaching school for a time, he studied law in the offices of Josiah Quincy III and was admitted to the bar in Maine in 1827, establishing his first practice in Newfield, Maine.
+After teaching school for a time, he studied law in the offices of Josiah Quincy III and was admitted to the bar in Maine in 1827.
+He established his first practice in Newfield, Maine.

-He served in the Maine House of Representatives from 1830 to 1834 and served as Speaker of the House from 1833 to 1834.
-He was then Maine Attorney General from 1834 to 1838, when he entered national politics.
+He served in the Maine House of Representatives from 1830 to 1834, and was Speaker of the House from 1833 to 1834.
+In 1834, the legislature elected him Maine Attorney General; he served from 1834 to 1838, when he entered national politics.

 U.S. House of Representatives (1839–43)

+In 1836, US Senator Ether Shepley resigned to become a justice of the Maine Supreme Judicial Court.